vynervegax/Appoint/Acasia Appoint Client/README.md

 1. `npm install`
 2. Create a .env file in root project folder
 3. `npm start`
-4. Go to http://localhost:3000 to see your app.
+4. Go to localhost to see your web app.

 ### Build
 `npm run build` and `npm run serve` to run the production version after build.